Program overview

-- Options to specialize in areas such as Mathematics and Physics, Mathematics and Computer Science, or Mathematics and Biology.
+- Opportunities for specialization in areas such as Mathematics and Physics, Mathematics and Computer Science, and Mathematics and Biology.

-- Opportunities for internships through the Queen’s Undergraduate Internship Program (QUIP), enhancing practical experience.
+- Internship opportunities available through the Queen’s Undergraduate Internship Program (QUIP).

 Featured Experiences

-The Bachelor of Science (Honours) in Mathematics program offers several unique experiences that enrich the educational journey:
+The Bachelor of Science (Honours) program offers several unique experiences that enhance the learning process:

-- Internship opportunities through the Queen’s Undergraduate Internship Program (QUIP), providing real-world experience in mathematical applications.
+- Internship opportunities through the Queen’s Undergraduate Internship Program (QUIP), allowing students to gain practical experience in the field.

 Career Options

-Graduates of the Bachelor of Science (Honours) in Mathematics program can pursue a variety of career paths in Canada.
-Here are some potential job options:
+Graduates of the Bachelor of Science (Honours) - Mathematics program can pursue a variety of career paths in Canada, including:

-- Actuarial Scientist: Analyzes financial risks using mathematics, statistics, and financial theory to study uncertain future events.
+- Actuarial Scientist: Analyzes financial risks using mathematics, statistics, and financial theory.

-- Data Scientist: Utilizes statistical methods and algorithms to analyze complex data sets, providing insights for decision-making.
+- Data Scientist: Utilizes statistical methods and algorithms to analyze complex data sets and derive insights.

-- Software Developer: Designs and develops software applications, often requiring strong mathematical skills for algorithm development.
+- Software Developer: Designs and develops software applications, often requiring strong mathematical skills for problem-solving.

-- Quantitative Analyst: Applies mathematical models to financial data to assess risk and inform investment strategies.
+- Quantitative Analyst: Applies mathematical models to financial and risk management problems in banking and investment sectors.

-- Statistician: Collects, analyzes, and interprets data to help solve real-world problems across various industries.
+- Statistician: Collects, analyzes, and interprets data to help inform decision-making in various industries.

 These roles highlight the versatility of a mathematics degree and the demand for skilled professionals in various sectors.